danielkmariam/jiran/README.md

     $ jiran log-time <ABC-12> '<1h 30m>' '<comment goes here>'

-   Time spent for a week, defaults to the current week.
-To view time spent for previous weeks pass optional number 1, 2 ...
+   Time spent for a week defaults to the current week.
+The value of week is a single number [1, 2, ...] to which how many weeks to go back and see the time logged for that week.

-      1 - a week ago
-      2 - two weeks ago
+Time logged for current week

     $ jiran dashboard

+Time logged for last week

+    $ jiran dashboard 1